-The Swiss Refugee Council in cooperation with partner organisations (Swiss Church Aid, Caritas, SRC, Salvation Army, SAH and Campax) coordinates the accommodation of Ukrainian refugees with private host families.
+There are several cantonal initiatives to help accommodate Ukrainian refugees with private host families.
+Some cantons coordinate these activities with the Swiss Refugee Council (SRC).
 In each case, the canton responsible decides on any compensation to be paid to providers of private accommodation.

 HotellerieSuisse has agreed to make empty hotel rooms available as an additional way to house refugees if necessary, in order to avoid possible shortages this autumn and winter.

 SEM made occasional use of these hotel services this past March when, due to the large number of refugees arriving at the same time, it was not possible to accommodate everyone who wanted to register at a federal asylum centre.

 Do you have to meet certain conditions in order to accommodate refugees?